cyberbliss/powerline-go/README.md

 The default colours are defined in defaults.go

 ## Releasing
 goreleaser (https://goreleaser.com/) is used to generate new releases and push them to Github.
-It also generates the
+It also generates the homebrew tap formula.
+1. Make/test changes in a feature branch
+2. PR and merge into master
+3. Switch to master and git pull locally
+4. `git tag -a vn.n.n` where n.n.n obeys semver standards
+5. `git push origin vn.n.n`
+6. `goreleaser --rm-dist`

 ## License

 > This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.